-103-345.
+103-445.
 Complaints.

-A. Complaints concerning the charges, practices, facilities, or service of the electrical utility shall be investigated promptly, thoroughly, and professionally.
-The electrical utility shall keep such records of customer complaints to include the name and address of the complainant, the date and character of the complaint, and the adjustment or disposal made thereof as will enable it to review and analyze its procedures and actions.
+A. Complaints concerning the charges, practices, facilities, or service of the gas utility, shall be investigated promptly, thoroughly and professionally by the gas utility.
+Each gas utility shall keep a record of all such complaints received, which record shall show the name and address of the complainant, the date and character of the complaint, and the adjustment or disposal made thereof.
+The gas utility shall keep such records of customer complaints as will enable it to review and analyze its procedures and actions.

-B. When the ORS has notified the electrical utility that a complaint has been received concerning a specific account, the electrical utility shall refrain from discontinuing the service of that account until the ORS's investigation is completed and the results have been received by the electrical utility.
-Service shall not be discontinued if the complainant requests in writing a hearing before the commission within fifteen days of the ORS mailing the results of the ORS investigation, along with a copy of regulation 103-345, to the complainant.
+B. Unless otherwise specified by the commission, when the ORS has notified the gas utility that a complaint has been received concerning a specific account, the gas utility shall refrain from discontinuing the service of that account for the matter which is the subject of the complaint, until the ORS's investigation is completed, and the results have been received by the gas utility.
+Service shall not be discontinued if the complainant requests in writing a hearing before the commission within fifteen days of ORS mailing the results of the ORS investigation, along with a copy of regulation 103-445, to the complainant.
 If the complainant does not file the complaint with the commission within fifteen days, service can be discontinued.